Trendy Apartment Plants You Need

 Size: Medium

-How to use it in your space: Centerpiece, window sill decoration, or bring symmetry to your room with two on either side of your fireplace/TV
+How to use it in your space: Centerpiece, bring symmetry to your room with two placed on either side of your fireplace or TV

 Fiddle-Leaf Fig | Ficus lyrata

-The Fiddle-Leaf Fig is one of the most unique looking plants on this list because of its waxy violin-shaped leaves.
-Because this plant is used to rainforest conditions, make sure no cold air hits it, as it may cause it to drop its leaves.
-This plant ADORES sunlight, so keep your Fiddle-Leaf Fig by a window in your apartment that gets plenty of rays.
-It’s also worth noting that this plant will gradually lean toward the light, so you’ll have to turn it every few months.
-Fiddle-Leaf Figs are super low-maintenance, only requiring water when the soil is dry.
+The Fiddle-Leaf Fig is one of the most unique looking plants on this list because of its waxy, violin-shaped leaves.
+Because this plant grows in rainforest conditions, make sure no cold air hits it because the chill may cause it to drop its leaves.
+This plant ADORES sunlight, so keep your Fiddle-Leaf Fig by a window that gets plenty of rays.
+Also, it will gradually lean toward the light, so you’ll need to turn it every few months.
+Aside from the temperature and light requirements, Fiddle-Leaf Figs are low maintenance, only requiring water when the soil becomes dry.

 Difficulty: 6/10